-Fundamental to any democracy is ongoing dialogue about the role of government and the ways the public sector should best support the well-being of citizens and communities.
-Sometimes those questions turn to the public-sector role of the arts:
+Fundamental to any democracy are questions about the role of government and how the public sector should support the well-being of its people.
+Sometimes those discussions turn to the role of the arts:

 Why can't the private sector pick up the costs?

-Designed for public arts leaders and advocates, the new and expanded edition of Why Should Government Support the Arts? provides answers to these questions and describes why the arts are an essential public investment.
-This document invites conversation and reflection about the value of the arts to American communities.
-It also provides resource material and research citations that any state can use to support its case for the arts.
+Designed for public arts leaders and advocates, Why Should Government Support the Arts? answers these questions.
+This policy brief invites conversation about the value of the arts to American communities and includes extensive research citations to support fact based debate.

-NASAA encourages broad use of this material.
-It is designed to be a menu from which you can excerpt, mix and match as needed.
-Keep it close at hand when you are drafting testimony, crafting presentations or preparing budget requests.
-A Microsoft Word version is available to make it easy to borrow from the text.
-Be sure to add your own examples that bring to life the many ways in which the arts benefit citizens and communities in your state.
+NASAA encourages broad use and adaptation of this resource.
+A Microsoft Word version is available upon request to make it easy for you to borrow from the text.
+Add your own examples that bring to life the many ways in which the arts benefit your state.